Photography Lessons & Photo Tours

 Intermediate - Taking It To The Next Level

 Private Lessons: $100/hr.
 Purchase just one or buy a pack of 5 lessons and get your 6th lesson free.
-Lessons in person, by phone or by Skype.
+Lessons in person, by phone or by Skype. (private lessons are for 1 - 2 people)

 6 Week Beginner Group Lessons: $225 for groups of 4 -6 people. (locals only)